 6.13 God Passes By elevates this great work of the mind to a level ardently striven after but never attained in any of ages past.
 Those who open themselves to its vision discover in it an avenue of approach to understanding the Purpose of God, an avenue that converges with the vast expanse spread out in the Guardian’s matchless translations of the Revealed Texts.
 Its appearance on the centenary of the birth of the Cause—just as the Bahá’í world was celebrating the success of the first collective effort it had ever been able to undertake—summoned up for believers everywhere the full majesty and meaning of a hundred years of ceaseless sacrifice.

-6.14 At a relatively early point in the second world war, the Guardian set that conflict in a perspective for Bahá’ís that was very different from the one generally prevailing.
+6.14 At a relatively early point in the Second World War, the Guardian set that conflict in a perspective for Bahá’ís that was very different from the one generally prevailing.
 The war should be regarded, he said, “as the direct continuation” of the conflagration ignited in 1914.
 It would come to be seen as the “essential pre-requisite to world unification”.
 The entry into the war by the United States, whose president had initiated the project of a system of international order, but which had itself rejected

 this visionary initiative, would lead that nation, Shoghi Effendi predicted, to “assume through adversity its preponderating share of responsibility to lay down, once for all, broad, worldwide, unassailable foundations of that discredited yet immortal System.”